Barrick shares tumble 11 per cent as gold miner sounds cautious tone

 Barrick Gold Corp. shares slid 11 per cent Tuesday as investors reacted to the gold miner’s first-quarter results, which missed production and earnings estimates and revealed higher operating costs.

 The world’s largest gold producer late Monday reported first-quarter net income of $889-million (U.S.) and adjusted net earnings of $162-million, or 14 cents a share, versus the analyst consensus estimate of 20 cents a share.

-At the company’s annual meeting Tuesday, President Kelvin Dushnisky highlighted Barrick’s new era of caution, including cost savings through new joint ventures and debt reduction – having paid down $178-million in the first quarter.
+At the company’s annual meeting Tuesday, president Kelvin Dushnisky highlighted Barrick’s new era of caution, including cost savings through new joint ventures and debt reduction – having paid down $178-million in the first quarter.

-But the market instead focused on Barrick’s lowered production forecast for the current year – 5.3 to 5.6 million ounces, down from the original 5.6-to-5.9-million range – partly due to selling half its stake in the Veladero mine to Shandong Gold Group Co.
-Ltd. The mine, too, is facing delays after a March cyanide-solution spill, the site’s third in 18 months.
+But the market instead focused on Barrick’s lowered production forecast for the current year – 5.3 million to 5.6 million ounces, down from the original 5.6 million to 5.9 million range – partly as a result of selling half its stake in the Veladero mine to Shandong Gold Group Co.
+Ltd. The mine is facing delays after a March cyanide-solution spill, the site’s third in 18 months.
 Federal and provincial authorities in Argentina are reviewing a new plan for the mine’s operations, which would come at a preliminary cost of $500-million.
 That includes the estimated capital to sustain operations over five years, and includes planned expansion and other funding, a spokesperson said.

 Shares fell $2.82 to $22.89 on the Toronto Stock Exchange Tuesday.

 Barrick spent 2016 rebuilding after being bitten by the commodities slump and ill-fated acquisition spending.

 But its new, restrained spending strategy comes at a cost: paring back assets often means lower production.

 Last month, Barrick and Goldcorp Inc. announced they would work together to consolidate gold-mine development in Chile’s Maricunga Belt in a complex transaction also including Kinross Gold Corp. and a junior mining company – a deal that will see Barrick and Goldcorp split capital and operating costs while sharing infrastructure.